-A number of national organizations have developed policies and started initiatives to help health organizations adopt legal services as a strategy for improving patient and community health.
+A number of national organizations have developed policies and started initiatives to help health organizations adopt legal services as a strategy for addressing communities’ health-related social needs.

 American Academy of Pediatrics